 Near or far, every time I have flown in the past 12 months, I have stressed out and agonized over carry-on only packing.

 I’m just going to give in and admit to myself that carry-on only isn’t my thing.
 I don’t care how many people tell me about lost luggage, or the hassles of checking luggage, I’m going to stop pretending and just check a bag.
 And instead of cramming what I consider to be not enough stuff into a carry-on size bag, I’m taking the biggest suitcase I own and packing it with whatever I think I’ll need, without stressing over whether it’s enough and whether I’ve done everything by the TSA book.
+Besides, I’m bringing my son hunting rifle bipods and they’re definitely not allowed to be stowed in a carry-on.
 My concession to carry-on will be a tote (or something) as carry-on, which will contain a change of clothes and a few other items to get me through in case my luggage doesn’t meet me at the airport.

 During this trip, I checked a bag every time we flew and I only had one problem.
 In a transfer from a domestic flight to international flight at Bangkok’s Don Muesing International Airport (DMK), checking the bag caused a delay.
 Now, had I not had a checked bag, we still would’ve been running for the gate – the line to get a boarding pass was unbelievable; we had not been able to print them in advance, and there were no kiosks.
 We then had to go through immigration control and then security.
 Not checking the bag would have only saved the amount of time it took to pay for checking the bag (the only time it was extra – of course).